 Your Playwright report is in GitHub Actions.
 The screenshot is in a Slack thread from last Tuesday.
 The coverage data is in an S3 bucket that two people have access to.
-When a test fails, the first ten minutes aren’t spent debugging — they’re spent finding the evidence.
-Test artifacts are scattered across every tool your team uses, and nobody has the full picture.
+When a test fails, the first ten minutes aren’t spent debugging.
+They’re spent finding the evidence.

 - Test Reports - HTML, JSON, or XML summaries of test results (Playwright, Jest, Vitest, pytest, JUnit)